tarantool/cartridge-springdata/README.md

 ```

 The `@Tuple` annotation allows to specify the space name which schema will be used for forming the data tuples.
-You can add `@Tuple` on the `@Query` annotated method that specify space name for specific internal function call.
+You can add `@Tuple` on the `@Query` annotated method that specifies the space name for a specific stored function call.
-Also, you can add `@Tuple` annotation to the repository - it is shortcut for specifying space name for all methods
+Also, you can add `@Tuple` annotation to the repository - it acts as a shortcut for specifying the tuple return format and space name for all custom methods
 in this repository.
 The `@Field` annotations provide custom names for the fields.
 It is necessary to have at least
 one field marked with the `@Id` annotation.